-The Project Review Form (PDF) lists the information consultants, applicants, or the responsible agency must provide to initiate environmental review with our office.
-Providing detailed and accurate project information, to the address indicated on the form, facilitates PA SHPO review and response time.
+As of February 22, 2021, the PA SHPO is requesting all submissions for Environmental Review under Section 106 and the Pennsylvania History Code be made through PA-SHARE.
+Providing detailed and accurate project information facilitates PA SHPO review and response time.
 PA SHPO's legally mandated review period is within 30 days of receiving a complete project submittal.
 PA SHPO makes every effort to provide comments within this time frame.
-When completing the form, please be aware that environmental review extends to the entire project area, whether licensed, permitted, or funded in whole or in part by a state or federal agency.
+When providing information, please be aware that environmental review extends to the entire project area, whether licensed, permitted, or funded in whole or in part by a state or federal agency.

 Identification of Historic Properties

 One of the first steps in the environmental review process involves identifying resources that may be affected by a project.
 The federal agency, its applicant, or authorized consultant must make a "reasonable and good faith effort" to identify any significant historic resources within the project area.
 These resources may already be known or they may be found through a survey of the project area.
-Extensive records are maintained and are available through the SHPO Archive and Research Room and Cultural Resources GIS (CRGIS), an online database of resources previously recorded in Pennsylvania.
-If field investigations are warranted for a project, consultants should follow all applicable PA SHPO survey standards.
+The PA SHPO's inventory of previously-identified resources is available online through PA-SHARE.
+If further investigations are warranted for a project, consultants should follow all applicable PA SHPO survey standards.

-Before conducting survey work, it is important to have a clear understanding of the needed scope of work.
-Contact the appropriate reviewer listed below for detailed assistance on the level of effort needed to identify historic properties within your project area.
+Before conducting survey work, it is important to have a clear understanding of the needed scope of work and to submit a survey proposal for approval through PA-SHARE.
+You can also contact the appropriate reviewer to discuss the level of effort needed to identify historic properties within your project area.

 Determinations of Eligibility